-Figure 6.3 - The Layers Panel
+Figure 6.3 - The Object Properties Toolbar

-To create the "Line" layer using the Layers Properties Manager, select the Layers Properties command button under the drop-down arrow on the Layers panel under the Home tab (See Figure 6.3).
+Many times you may wish to add a special layer so that you can control the formation of the solid part by freezing or thawing the desired entity which is on a layer.
+In this exercise you need to create a new layer which you will call "Line" so you can have that extra measure of control.
+To create the "Line" layer using the Layers Properties Manager, select the Layers command button to the left of the Layers Selection list box (See Figure 6.3).
 Add the "Line" layers shown in Figure 6.4 using the New button in the Layer Properties Manager.